jonathanclare/iadesigner/ISSUES.md

 - Take bounding box from map
 - Update form when name has changed
 - maintainlayer order - make layers sortable - override
+- Issues with the correct path when in evaluation mode

 ## maplayer and style forms need to be included in form logic for opening correct collapse and scrolling to correct position